 Here is a beautiful example of a mid-war everyday man's fighting helmet in an M40 ET64.

 The inside paint is smooth enamel with a textured outside finish in textbook German flat feld grau (field gray).
-The SS decal is white metallic and is also textbook Quist style unique to that factory whereby the bottom edge of the runes run slightly below the break point in the outside black shield lines.
-All other SS decals have the runes positioned a little bit higher up in the shield.
+The SS decal is white metallic and is also textbook ET style unique to that factory whereby the outside black shield lines are a tad thicker.
 I also used one of my in house techniques to give the decal a nice tea toned muted appearance as is seen with most Quist SS decals I have either seen or handled.

 Please call, text or email me if interested.

 (Every original German helmet produced from 1935 to 45 had two factory stampings punched into the side and rear or both in the rear.
 The alpha numeric number refers to the factory location and the inside metric circumference in centimeters.
 The rear lot number refers to the production run and was used as a quality control measure.
 The font styles used at each factory were slightly different but highly consistent throughout the war and so fakes or reproductions will either not have these numbers at all or they will use the wrong font style or letter spacing and so are easily identified as post war made.)

 (Q)-Quist, Esslingen, Germany

 (NS)-Vereinigte Deutsche Nikelwerke, Schwerte, Germany